kishanalok01/LifeXLane/README.md

 - Build and run the app.
 - Follow the on-screen instructions to use the app.

-## Contributing
-We welcome contributions from the community.
-To contribute to this project, follow these steps:

-- Fork the repository.
-- Create a new branch for your feature or bug fix: git checkout -b feature/my-new-feature.
-- Make your changes and commit them: git commit -m 'Add some feature'.
-- Push to the branch: git push origin feature/my-new-feature.
-- Create a pull request.

-## License
-This project is licensed under the [MIT License](LICENSE).

 ## Contact
 If you have any questions or encounter issues, please feel free to contact us.